creepyLANguy/SoundSwitcher/README.md

 ---
 ### 🔊 Usage

-- Left click on the tray icon to cycle audio devices
+- Right click tray icon to select a device from the list

-- Right click to select a device from the list
+- Left click tray icon to cycle audio devices (default behaviour), or set a custom action

 - The volume slider changes the audio level for the current device

-- The "More" submenu offers features such as Mode, Theme, Windows Settings, etc.
+- The "More" submenu offers features such as Mode, Theme, Windows Settings, custom actions, etc.
 ---
 ### ⚪ Set Custom Icons